Back to the top

 • The Silicon Valley Math Tournament is an annual tournament hosted by RM Tournaments that gives students an opportunity to apply their knowledge, creativity and math skills to solve challenging problems.

-• This year, SVMT will also be hosted online and is open to students across the United States.
+• SVMT 2026 will also be hosted online and is open to students across the United States.
+Please refer to the scheduled time slots in the registration form.

 • Registrations for the 2026 competition is open!